 This is a custom PRS hollow body.
 It has a wonderful active piezo system in the bridge for the acoustic sound with a separate output.
 Then it has a great electric two pickup system with a separate output.
 It is a great design from a great company.
 I feel very lucky to have it.

 The acoustic side I run straight into a Boss RE 20 looper pedal and straight into the DI box.
 This Boss looper is very simple but it has a nice clean sound and allows you to balance the input and loop level to get a smooth transition for when I set up a loop.
 It has the ability to store loops also but I choose to run it all live.
 I call it the Buddhist mandala looper.
 You make it.
 You admire it.
 And then you erase it and do it again sometimes several times in the same song.
 In the song “Jacob and the Angel”, I make and erase three separate loops.

 On the electric side I use a Line 6 DL 4 delay/looper.

 I have this on the switching system also so when I don’t need it, it is true bypassed.
 This is an old standby for me.
 It is simple to use and you can reverse and half speed loops so it is nice and vibey for doing atmosphere things.

 I will on occasion use both loopers simultaneously.
 They are not linked in any way, so it’s just up to me to do the loops in time and run them in sync.
 It works mostly pretty well.
 I try not to have two loops with timing information.
 Mostly the acoustic loop has the timing info and the electric is more ambient.

-Boogie are a great company and are really generous about lending me an amp for a tour.
+The main amp is the Lonestar Special.
+It is a 30W version of the bigger Lonestar 100W which would be too much for the duo shows I perform with Suzanne.
 This amp has a nice clean section and a nice overdriven channel.
 It is also really bullet proof.
 I have only had one go on fire right before a French TV show !
 But that’s another story and not a fault of the amp.